Azure/azure-sdk-for-python/sdk/contentsafety/azure-ai-contentsafety/README.md

 - [6,7] -> 6

 ### Text blocklist management

 Following operations are supported to manage your text blocklist:

 - Create or modify a blocklist
 - List all blocklists
 - Get a blocklist by blocklistName
-- Add blockItems to a blocklist
+- Add blocklistItems to a blocklist
-- Remove blockItems from a blocklist
+- Remove blocklistItems from a blocklist
-- List all blockItems in a blocklist by blocklistName
+- List all blocklistItems in a blocklist by blocklistName
-- Get a blockItem in a blocklist by blockItemId and blocklistName
+- Get a blocklistItem in a blocklist by blocklistItemId and blocklistName
-- Delete a blocklist and all of its blockItems
+- Delete a blocklist and all of its blocklistItems

 You can set the blocklists you want to use when analyze text, then you can get blocklist match result from returned response.